DrRoad/photo-viewer/README.md

 	photoViewer.on('flip', function (page) {
 		data.index = page;
 		App.saveStack();
-	}
+	});

 And customize the options to your needs:

 	var photoViewer = new PhotoViewer(page, urls, {
-		// Setting this to false (true is the default) tells
-		// PhotoViewer not to mess with your page's title.
-		// By default, PhotoViewer will automatically change
-		// the title as the user swipes through the list,
+		// Automatically update the page title as the user swipes through
-		// in order to reflect their position in the queue.
+		// photos?
 		automaticTitles: true,

-		// Setting this to false (true is the default) tells
-		// PhotoViewer not to hide the title bar when the user
-		// taps or swipes (depending on platform).
-		// It also makes images vertically centered relative
-		// to only the app content, rather than the whole page.
+		// Hide the titlebar automatically, using whichever gestures are
+		// recognized on the device's native photo viewer.
 		autoHideTitle: true,

-		// Setting this option allows you to customize the
-		// loading screen to fit the theme of your application.
-		// myLoadingElement is any html element, from the DOM
+		// An element used as a placeholder while photos are loading.
-		// or hand crafted.
-A duplicate is made each time it
+		// A duplicate is made each time it is used.
-		// is used.
-		loadingElm: myLoadingElement,
+		loadingElm: defaultLoadingElm,

-		// Setting this option allows you to start the viewer
+		// Photo index to start at.
-		// on an image other than the first image.
-		startAt: 4,
+		startAt: 0,
 	});

 A complete example of a typical PhotoViewer user: